imfunniee/gitark/README.md

-# gitark
+# Gitark

-dark theme for github
+Dark theme for Github